Javaabu/helpers/docs/modules/allowed-mimetypes.md

 The `AllowedMimeTypes` class has the following available static methods.

-### getAllowedMimeTypes(string|array $type): array
+### getAllowedMimeTypes(string|array $type = ''): array

 Given a file type, or an array of types, returns an array of allowed mime types.
+If no type is provided, returns all allowed mimetypes.

 ```php
 $mimetypes = AllowedMimeTypes::getAllowedMimeTypes('image');